josephmisiti/awesome-machine-learning/README.md

 #### Computer Vision

-#### Natural Language Processing

 * [OpenCVDotNet](https://code.google.com/p/opencvdotnet/) - A wrapper for the OpenCV project to be used with .NET applications.
 * [Emgu CV](http://www.emgu.com/wiki/index.php/Main_Page) - Cross platform wrapper of OpenCV which can be compiled in Mono to e run on Windows, Linus, Mac OS X, iOS, and Android.

+#### Natural Language Processing

+* [Stanford.NLP for .NET](https://github.com/sergey-tihon/Stanford.NLP.NET/) - A full port of Stanford NLP packages to .NET and also available precompiled as a NuGet package.

 #### General-Purpose Machine Learning

 * [Accord.MachineLearning](http://www.nuget.org/packages/Accord.MachineLearning/) - Support Vector Machines, Decision Trees, Naive Bayesian models, K-means, Gaussian Mixture models and general algorithms such as Ransac, Cross-validation and Grid-Search for machine-learning applications.
 This package is part of the Accord.NET Framework.
 * [Vulpes](https://github.com/fsprojects/Vulpes) - Deep belief and deep learning implementation written in F# and leverages CUDA GPU execution with Alea.cuBase.
 * [Encog](http://www.nuget.org/packages/encog-dotnet-core/) -  An advanced neural network and machine learning framework.
 Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
 Encog trains using multithreaded resilient propagation.
 Encog can also make use of a GPU to further speed processing time.
 A GUI based workbench is also provided to help model and train neural networks.
+* [Neural Network Designer](http://bragisoft.com/) - DBMS management system and designer for neural networks.
+The designer application is developed using WPF, and is a user interface which allows you to design your neural network, query the network, create and configure chat bots that are capable of asking questions and learning from your feed back.
+The chat bots can even scrape the internet for information to return in their output as well as to use for learning.

 #### Data Analysis / Data Visualization

 * [numl](http://www.nuget.org/packages/numl/) - numl is a machine learning library intended to ease the use of using standard modeling techniques for both prediction and clustering.
+* [Math.NET Numerics](http://www.nuget.org/packages/MathNet.Numerics/) - Numerical foundation of the Math.NET project, aiming to provide methods and algorithms for numerical computations in science, engineering and every day use.
+Supports .Net 4.0, .Net 3.5 and Mono on Windows, Linux and Mac; Silverlight 5, WindowsPhone/SL 8, WindowsPhone 8.1 and Windows 8 with PCL Portable Profiles 47 and 344; Android/iOS with Xamarin.
+* [Sho](http://research.microsoft.com/en-us/projects/sho/) - Sho is an interactive environment for data analysis and scientific computing that lets you seamlessly connect scripts (in IronPython) with compiled code (in .NET) to enable fast and flexible prototyping.
+The environment includes powerful and efficient libraries for linear algebra as well as data visualization that can be used from any .NET language, as well as a feature-rich interactive shell for rapid development.

 ## Python